How to Use APT with Proxy on Ubuntu and Debian

 Configure APT to Work with a Proxy Server

 It can be done easily.
-APT loads all configuration files under the /etc/apt/apt.conf.d directory.
+APT loads all configuration files under the “/etc/apt/apt.conf.d” directory.
 Therefore, we can create a specific configuration for our proxy, keeping it separate from all other configurations.

-1. Create New Empty File
+Step 1: Create a New Empty File

-2. Open the proxy.conf File in a Text Editor
+Step 2: Open the proxy.conf File in a Text Editor

-Next open the proxy.conf file with your preferred text editor.
+Next, open the “proxy.conf” file with your preferred text editor.

-3. Add APT Proxy Configuration
+Step 3: Add APT Proxy Configuration

 You need to have the IP address and the proxy server’s port.